autumn-info-442a/team-e/HW3.md

 24. **IMPOSSIBLE** The system should log the user in if the email and password match an existing account redirecting them to the home(explore) page after a successful authentication.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. On the Log In page, the user should be able to type characters into both the email and password text box.
-4. If an account exists and the credintials are correct, the user should be routed back to the home page.
+4. If an account exists and the credentials are correct, the user should be routed back to the home page.

 - Reasoning for IMPOSSIBLE: